adamdjbrett/doctrineofdiscovery.org/_posts/2018-08-01-sherrill-v-oneida-opinion-of-the-court.md

 ---
 ID: 9250
-title: "Sherrill v.
-Oneida Opinion of the Court"
+title: "City of Sherrill v.
+Oneida Indian Nation of New York"
 author: danalloyd
 excerpt: "Ruth Bader Ginsburg on the Doctrine of Discovery."
 permalink: /sherrill-v-oneida-opinion-of-the-court/